epiverse-trace/.github/contributing.md

 - New code should follow the tidyverse [style guide](https://style.tidyverse.org/news.html).
 You can use the [styler](https://cran.r-project.org/web/packages/styler/index.html) package to apply these styles, but please don't restyle code that has nothing to do with your PR.
 - We use [roxygen2](https://cran.r-project.org/web/packages/roxygen2/index.html) for basic documentation, [rmarkdown](https://rmarkdown.rstudio.com/docs/) for vignettes and [pkgdown](https://pkgdown.r-lib.org/) for websites.
 - We use [testthat](https://cran.r-project.org/web/packages/testthat/index.html) for unit tests.
 Contributions with test cases included are easier to accept.

+### Use cases

+We are always interested in hearing about how epiverse-trace packages are being applied.
+This helps inform future development priorities by identifying which features are the most used, and which parts of the project lack clarity or need improvement.
+If you have a use case which you would like to share with the wider community, please do let us know.
+You can post about it in the discussions board of the relevant repository or reach out through [email](anna.carnegie@lshtm.ac.uk).
+We're grateful for any way that you can spread the word.
+Whether that's citing epiverse-trace packages in your papers or telling your friends about a feature you found useful.

 ### Code of Conduct